claybridges/libvarobjc/README.md

 # What's this?

 A tiny library of Objective-C macros to aid concision, `@morph`, `@var` and `@with`.
-When using, code completion and Xcode indentation work sanely.
+In use, code completion and Xcode indentation work sanely.
-Examples of use follow.
-You'll find more details in the header file.
-The unit tests are also instructive.
+Examples follow, and you'll find more details in the header file, and more examples in the unit tests.

-Submission of issues & pull requests on *technical* objections or problems strongly encouraged.

 # Examples